 Prerequisites and Co-requisites

-Students are required to meet prerequisites and co-requisites as stated in the Courses listing and the timetables.
-To facilitate registration, the College allows students that are currently attending a prerequisite course, to enrol in the desired course.
+- Students are required to meet prerequisites and co-requisites as stated in the Courses listing and the timetables.
+To facilitate registration, the College allows students currently attending a prerequisite course to enrol in the desired course.
 Students will be dropped from desired courses if a final grade for a prerequisite course does not satisfy pre- or co-requisite requirements, and may be assessed a reduced refund as a result.

-Students that believe that they meet course prerequisites but the system is preventing them from registering, should contact StudentHelp@nlc.bc.ca.
+- Students who believe that they meet course prerequisites but the system is preventing them from registering should contact StudentHelp@nlc.bc.ca.
 Please include your student ID number, the section desired, and the semester you are enrolling in.

-Students that feel they may meet prerequisites through alternative ways, should contact their program chair for permission to waive the prerequisite or co-requisite requirements (instructors will normally refer students needing waivers to program chairs).
+- Students who believe they may meet prerequisites through alternative ways should contact their program chair for permission to waive the prerequisite or co-requisite requirements (instructors will normally refer students needing waivers to program chairs).

 - Are responsible for checking their email every day until the add/drop period is over.

 - Must meet prerequisites (see Prerequisites and Co-Requisites) before adding themselves to the waitlist.

 - If a space becomes available in a class, students:

 - Will be sent an email to the email address on their student record, containing instructions for accepting a seat offer